Marlins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in four of their past 10 games and have won one of those contests.
+- The Marlins have played as the favorite in four of their past 10 games and have gone 1-3 in those contests.

-- When it comes to hitting the over, the Marlins and their opponents are 2-7-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Marlins and their opponents have failed to hit the over seven times.

 Marlins Betting Records & Stats